yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/solutions-comparison.md

 # Licensing
 ### Open Source (OSS)
-The Tyk Gateway is the backbone of all our solutions.
+The *Tyk Gateway* is the backbone of all our solutions.
+Fully functional gateway, batteries included.
 You can deploy it for free, forever.

 Head on over to the [OSS section]({{< ref "apim/open-source" >}}) for more information on it and the other open-source components.

 ### Self-managed (On-Prem)

+*Tyk Self-Managed* is the easiest way to install Tyk Full Lifecycle API Management solution in your infrastructure.
+There is no calling home, and there are no usage limits.
+You have full control.

+Register here to get a 14-day licenses for Full API management solution which includes the Tyk Dashboard & Developer Portal:
+{{< button_left href="https://tyk.io/sign-up/" color="green" content="Free trial" >}}

+For longer duration trials, or to request trials of the other proprietary software please contact the Tyk Team and tell us about your plans:
-{{< include "self-managed-licensing-include" >}}
+{{< button_left href="https://tyk.io/contact/" color="green" content="Contact us" >}}

+See [licensing and deployment models]({{< ref "licensing" >}}) to learn about the different deployment options for *Tyk Self-Managed*.

 ### Cloud SaaS (Software as a Service)
-With Tyk Cloud all of the above closed-source components are available.
+With Tyk Cloud all of the above closed and open source components are available.
 Get your free account [here](https://account.cloud-ara.tyk.io/signup).

-There are many open and closed source [Tyk components]({{< ref "tyk-stack" >}}) that make up the various solutions.
+Head over to [Tyk Stack]({{< ref "tyk-stack" >}}) to learn about all the open and close source component that make up the various solutions.